 That’s right.
-What we today called Content Marketing was, in a simpler time, called Permission Marketing.
-As in… earning the trust of your audience to gain their permission to deliver valuable content.
+What we call content marketing today was, in a simpler time, called Permission Marketing, as in earning the trust of your audience to gain their permission to deliver valuable content.

 For too many companies, “content marketing” has degraded into thinly disguised push marketing.
 Instead of offering anything of value, the focus has become driving sales over building relationships.
 It’s no wonder, then, that audiences are tuned out and wary of engaging.

 Today’s marketers could go a long way towards repairing their broken relationship with prospects by going back to the original concept.

 HOW CONTENT MARKETING HAS—AND CAN CONTINUE TO—GROW UP

 Instead of focusing on list growth and playing a mass numbers game with lead conversion, marketing organizations should take a deep breath … and slow down a bit.
 In the long term, quality wins over quantity every time, and customers do business with brands they have a good relationship with, not the ones that push the most sales messages.

 GDPR, with its emphasis on clear, jargon-free language and active opt-ins, created an opportunity for companies to go back to the drawing board and re-emphasize Seth Godin’s three points on Permission Marketing:

 This is a dangerous term to start with because its meaning has become twisted over time to be more related to inserting a contact’s name in mass emails or showing ads based on a person’s identified preferences.